Making the U.S. Open: Qualifying and Exemptions Explained

 getty image license

 Players who advance through local qualifying, and those who were exempt from local qualifying, head to one of 13 Final Qualifying sites.
-In 2024, 10 of those 13 are contested in the United States and one each is held in Japan, England and Canada.
+In 2024, 10 of those 13 were contested in the United States and one each was held in Japan, England, and Canada.

-Final Qualifying is played over 36 holes in a single day, known as Golf's Longest Day.
+Final Qualifying is played over 36 holes in a single day in late May or early June, known as Golf's Longest Day.
 Roughly the top 7.5% advance to the U.S. Open.
 The exact number of players to advance from each site is determined by the number of players and the strength of each site’s field.
-In 2023, 64 out of 878 players qualified for the U.S. Open.
-U.S. Open final qualifying is held in late-May and early-June.
+In 2024, 73 out of 937 players who reached final qualifying advanced to the U.S. Open.

 • Graeme McDowell